top of page

 STABILITY

-Case management, life skills support, and housing for youth who are experiencing homelessness in Raton.
+Case management, life skills support, and housing for youth aged 16-24 who are experiencing homelessness in Raton.
 Call Jolene at 575-445-2400 to make a referral.

 Taos Pueblo Family Navigator

-A joint program with Taos Pueblo that helps Native families who are victims of crime fully recover by providing case management and assistance in accessing all available resources.
+A joint program with Taos Pueblo that helps Native families who are victims of crime fully recover by assisting them in navigating housing, social services, financial support, and other programs that would support the family in moving towards greater stability.
 Call Meesha at 575-999-5569 for more information or to make a referral.

 Colfax & Union County Family Navigation